burakcanbalta/CTF-Writeup/Hackviser-Gridloy-News-Writeup.md

 Thank you for taking the time to read this write-up.

-I hope this walkthrough was clear, informative, and helpful in demonstrating the full attack chain — from initial enumeration to privilege escalation and final root access.
-The goal of this write-up was not only to solve the challenge, but also to clearly explain the thought process and methodology behind each step.
+I hope this guide clearly and effectively demonstrated the full CTF process.

-If this write-up helped you learn something new or provided value in any way, I am genuinely glad.
+If it helped you learn something new or added value in any way, I would be very happy.

-Happy hacking, and see you in the next challenge.
+Good luck, and see you in the next CTF.